For students currently in grades 9–12

 Kathmandu — 4 days

 Arrive in Kathmandu and spend the first days of your program near Pashupatinath, one of the most sacred Hindu sites in Nepal, and Boudhanath Stupa, one of the largest and most ancient Buddhist monuments in the world.
 Join pilgrims from near and far in their morning walking and tea rituals, visit a hilltop temple teeming with monkeys, and participate in your group orientation.
-Then, in preparation for our service component, visit an organization supporting vulnerable youth through education programs, healthcare services, vocational training, and job placement.
+Then, in preparation for our service component, collaborate with an organization supporting vulnerable youth through education programs, healthcare services, vocational training, and job placement.

 Solukhumbu Host Village — 5 days